bfenetworks/bfe/docs/en_us/introduction/overview.md

 ### Data plane

 The incoming user traffic reaches the BFE server through the Layer 4 load balancing facilities.
-During the processing of user traffic, BFE may interact with various dependent services.
-BFE routes each HTTP request to a target cluster based on request content (URI, header, cookie, etc), and then choose the best backend instance from the target cluster based on the load balancing policy.
+During the processing of user traffic, BFE routes each HTTP request to a target cluster based on request content (URI, header, cookie, etc), and then choose the best backend server instance from the target cluster based on the load balancing policy.
 For more details about traffic forwarding process, see [Traffic forwarding model](forward_model.md).

 ### Control plane

-The control plane provides policies and configurations of data plane, which are maintained via BFE-Web UI or BFE-API by the administrator.
-The control plane also makes global decisions about the cluster (for example, scheduling), as well as cluster level management tasks (for example, detecting and responding to cluster abnormal events).
+The control plane is responsible for management and configuration of BFE system, which can be maintained via BFE Dashboard or RESTful API by the administrator.